-The poster presentation should be prepared in PPT or PDF.
-In both the cases, it is advisable to have a page with a whole poster and other 5 slides/pages: Introduction, Procedures, Results, Interpretation, Conclusions.
+POSTER PRESENTATION.
+Prepare your poster in PPT or PDF and, if you can, test it on different machines.
+It is advisable to have a page with a whole poster and other 5 slides/pages: Introduction, Procedures, Results, Interpretation, Conclusions.

 Accuracy, efficiency, and ease of communication should be the main criteria in designing a poster.
 Join these criteria together with aesthetic appeal and attention grabbers to capture readers’ attention.

 There are a few rules for preparing posters.
 The following suggestions will help to produce a poster that people will read and possibly remember:

 It should be possible to read and understand a poster within 5 minutes.
 Long posters are ignored by most attendees.
 Design the parts to be simple and effective.